react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 #### `codegenConfig` support

-Similarly to New Architecture support metadata, the `codegenConfig` is a key metadata of the New Architecture build pipeline.
+Similarly to the New Architecture support metadata, the `codegenConfig` is a key metadata of the New Architecture build pipeline.
 Currently the `codegenConfig` is a **top-level** key in the `package.json` of a project.

 We propose to move this key under the `reactNativeManifest.capabilites` section as follows: